BettercareHealth/bettercare/README.md

 `{:.figure .small}`

-`{:.figure .large}`

 `{:.figure .fixed}`

+and so on.
 You can combine size and placement classes like this, too:

 `{:.figure .fixed .small}`